spaden/covid_prediction/README.md

 New Cases for the next 300 days.
 We could observe a spike of rising cases from June/July 2022 again.
+And regarding the current spike, the model predicts the current wave to end in the month of March approximately.

 ![alt text](https://raw.githubusercontent.com/spaden/covid_prediction/main/new_cases_over_next_300days.png?raw=true)